 Health technology for social isolation

-We worked with Telstra Health to design and conduct a research project with health care clients living in the community in regional Queensland, to inform the design and development of new digital products to combat depression that arises from social isolation.
+We worked with Telstra Health to design and conduct a research project with health care clients living in regional Queensland, to inform the design and development of new digital products to combat depression that arises from social isolation.